 Electricity

-Repair category 2
+Repair category 1

-Notes The electrical system is of considerable age with no recent testing noted.
+Notes The electrical system appears of age with no recent testing noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.